aeon0/d4lf/README.md

 Current functionality:

 - Import builds from maxroll/d4builds/mobalytics
-- Create profiles based off of searches for diablo.trade
+- Create profiles based off of searches for diablo.trade (requires chrome)
 - Complete management of your params.ini through the config tab

 Each tab gives further instructions on how to use it and what kind of input it expects.